 Diversity and Inclusion Statistics

 Having a diverse workforce is important for a number of reasons.
-You want to make sure your company reflects the demographics of your customers, and it promotes a range of opinions and ideas, which is great for choosing the right path for your company.
+You want to ensure your company reflects the demographics of your customers, and it promotes a range of opinions and ideas, which is great for choosing the right path for your company.

 Diversity is a hot topic among HR professionals, and the HR statistics show it will continue to be.
 Take note when planning upcoming HR initiatives.